An Unfinished Affair: Plot

 Rick brings his new girlfriend to Thanksgiving dinner with his family, and Alex is shocked to find that it is Sheila.
-Sheila is unfazed and pretends not to know him in front of the family, but in private she tells Alex that she sought out Rick on purpose and implies that she wants to punish Alex for hurting her.
-He fails to convince Sheila to give him her new contact information, and so at the warehouse he snoops through Rick's things to find it.
+Sheila is unfazed and pretends not to know him in front of the family, but in private, she tells Alex that she sought out Rick on purpose and implies that she wants to punish Alex for hurting her.
+After failing to convince Sheila to give him her new contact information, Alex goes to the warehouse and snoops through Rick's things to find it.
 When Rick catches him at it and accuses him of "checking up" on him, Alex lies about what he was searching for.
 When he arrives home, a man named Dwight Bennet (Michael Massee) has sneaked into Alex's garage and threatens him.
 He reveals that he knows the silk screen is missing and plans to blackmail him.
 Instead, Alex offers him $15,000 to break into Sheila's apartment and steal it.

 Sheila photographs the silk screen with a Polaroid camera, and then carefully tapes the screen behind another painting to hide it.
 Alex calls Sheila, and she taunts him, suggesting that she is manipulating Rick, and then hangs up on him.
 Sheila and Rick visit Sheila's nonverbal mother in the nursing home, and Sheila hangs the painting with the silk screen hidden behind it on the wall.
 Later, Dwight breaks into Sheila's apartment and attacks her.
 He holds her at knifepoint and asks where the silk screen is.
 Sheila guesses that Alex paid him to come after her, and offers to pay him more so that he'll leave her alone.
 Alex calls immigration to report Sheila.

-One day Rick and Sheila are interrupted by her phone ringing.
+One day, Rick and Sheila are interrupted by her phone ringing.
 She snaps at the caller that if he calls again, she will call the cops.
 She and Rick argue because she doesn't want to tell him who it is.
-Finally she tells him the caller is her mean ex, who keeps calling and threatening her.
+Finally, she tells him the caller is her mean ex, who keeps calling and threatening her.
 Later, immigration catches up with Sheila.
 She discovers she has one month before she will be deported to Canada.
 She tells Rick that her ex must have sent them after her.
 Rick invites Sheila on vacation with his family, where they announce their engagement.
 Sheila has charmed everyone in the family except for Alex.
 She admits to the family that she was once having an affair with a married man, but that she learned a valuable lesson and was lucky to have met Rick.